belivan/project_third_eye/README.md

 The script is configured for a specific resolution and camera parameters, so it may require modifications to work with different setups.

 ## License
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+### About the GPL License

+The GNU General Public License is a free, copyleft license for software and other kinds of works.
+The licenses for most software and other practical works are designed to take away your freedom to share and change the works.
+By contrast, the GNU General Public License is intended to guarantee your freedom to share and change all versions of a program--to make sure it remains free software for all its users.

+Under this license, anyone who modifies and redistributes the project must also distribute their modifications under the same license.
+This requirement ensures that modifications and extensions to the project remain open-source and available to the community under the same terms.

+For more information on the GNU General Public License v3.0, please visit [https://www.gnu.org/licenses/gpl-3.0.en.html](https://www.gnu.org/licenses/gpl-3.0.en.html).